nakajima/httpsify/README.md

 # Intro
-a transparent HTTPS terminator for letsencrypt with auto certificates renewal, you may need to read more about LetsEncrypt from [here](https://letsencrypt.org/)
+a transparent HTTPS terminator for letsencrypt with auto certification renewal, you may need to read more about LetsEncrypt from [here](https://letsencrypt.org/)

 # Features
 * SSL Offloader .